hypercore-one/orchestrator-ansible-deployment/README.md

 Version: 0.0.1 (Development)

 This Ansible playbook automates the deployment of the Zenon Orchestrator on a pillar node.
+Ansible is an automation tool that runs on your local computer and connects to remote servers (in this case, your pillar node) to perform configuration and deployment tasks.
+It uses SSH to securely connect to the remote server and execute commands, making it a safe and efficient way to manage your orchestrator deployment.

+## How Ansible Works

+1. **Local Execution**: Ansible runs on your local computer, not on the pillar node
+2. **SSH Connection**: It connects to your pillar node via SSH to perform tasks
+3. **Idempotent Operations**: Tasks are designed to be safe to run multiple times
+4. **No Agent Required**: No software needs to be installed on the pillar node besides SSH
+5. **Configuration as Code**: All deployment steps are defined in YAML files

 ## Versioning